-To start the deep clean of your leather sofa, you’ll need to remove any dirt and dust from the surface of your sofa.
+To start the deep cleaning of your leather couch, you’ll need to remove any dirt pet hair and dust from the surface of your sofa.
 Your usual cleaning method (either vacuuming or using a dry cloth) will be fine for this step.
-This stops the dirt being moved around when you’re wiping down the sofa with a cleaning solution, which is the next step.
+This stops the dirt from being moved around when you’re wiping down the surface of the sofa with a cleaning solution, which is the next step.

 Bonus tip: if you have a soft brush attachment for your vacuum cleaner, use it here.
 Your vacuum cleaner may scratch your leather, which is, of course, the reverse of what we want.
 If you don’t have a soft brush attachment for your vacuum cleaner, or you’d prefer not to use it, a dry microfibre cloth is an ideal substitute.

-Step Two: Test the Saddle Soap or Natural Cleaner
+Step 2: Test the Saddle Soap or Natural Cleaner

 See also: How to clean leather